-Out of all the places I visited on my 2 week Alberta itinerary this winter cruising around in Jasper National Park was my favorite.
+Jasper National Park was one of my favorite places to visit on my 2-week Alberta itinerary in winter.
 The little town of Jasper is beautifully located in the National Park and a true paradise in winter for those who are looking for adventurous things to do.
 Whether you are looking to go hiking, spotting wildlife, skiing, canyoneering... you can find it in Jasper in winter.

 In summer a busy touristy spot and an instagrammable place to visit in Jasper National Park, but in winter there is hardly anyone.
 On Pyramid Lake there is a small island connected by bridge to the mainland.

 Get your photo on the wooden bridge over the frozen lake with the iconic Pyramid mountain in the back.
 You can walk around the frozen lake in winter.
 If you are really lucky you will see wildlife crossing the frozen lake.